Mosiwi/mosiwi_wiki/docs/source/arduino/A1E0000_basic_learning_shield/A1E0000_basic_learning_shield.md

 ## Integration library
 **Arduino IDE 2.0.x**
 Open up the IDE，with the editor open, let's take a look at the left column.
 Here, we can see a couple of icons.
 ![Img](../../_static/arduino/A1E0000_basic_learning_shield/3img.png)
 1. Let's click the on the **"library"** icon.
 2. Enter **"Mosiwi Basic Learning Kit"** in the search box.
-3. It is recommended to select the highest version of the library in the down menu.
+3. <span style="color: rgb(255, 76, 65);">It is recommended to select the highest version of the library in the **down menu**.</span>
 4. Select **"INSTALL"** to install the library.

 **Arduino IDE 1.8.x**
 Open up the IDE, choose "Sketch" > "Include Library" > "Manage Libraries", fill in "Mosiwi Basic Learning Kit" in the search bar, Then select "Install" to Install the library.